darkstar1227/Email-Sender/README.md

     ![app name](images/app-name.png)
 - Get the password
     ![password](images/password.png)
     ps.
-The image is a fake password.
+This image is a fake password.